jsayles/trullo/README.md

-# Trullo: a vanity site for maker types.
+# Trullo: vanity sites for maker types.

-Trullo is a Django web application written in Python which runs on most flavors of UNIX.
+Trullo is a Django web application written in Python.

 # Installation